lbechberger/LearningPsychologicalSpaces/README.md

 - `-r` or `--repetitions`: Determines the number of repetitions used when sampling from the baselines.
 Defaults to 20.
 More samples means more accurate estimation, but longer runtime.
 - `-s` or `--seed`: Specify a seed for the random number generator in order to make the results deterministic.
 If no seed is given, then the random number generator is not seeded.

-#### 2.2.5 Analyzing Category Density
+#### 2.2.5 Analyzing Category Size

-The script `analyze_density.py` evaluates category density by computing the average distance to the category prototype for all categories. *This is only applicable to the Shapes data set, as there are no categories in NOUN.* The script can be invoked as follows:
+The script `analyze_concept_size.py` evaluates category size by computing the average distance to the category prototype for all categories. *This is only applicable to the Shapes data set, as there are no categories in NOUN.* The script can be invoked as follows:
 ```
-python -m code.mds.similarity_spaces.analyze_density path/to/vectors.csv path/to/data.pickle n_dims
+python -m code.mds.similarity_spaces.analyze_concept_size path/to/vectors.csv path/to/data.pickle n_dims
 ```
 Here, `vectors.csv` contains MDS vectors of dimensionality `n_dims` and `data.pickle` is the data set file created by `preprocess_Shapes.py`.
 The script takes the following optional parameters:
 - `-o` or `--output_file`: If an output file is given, the results are appended to this file in CSV style.